DANYSR8/ENEE_3141_DigiComm/FINAL PROJECT/FINAL_PROJECT.md

 ### Fixing ASK Transmitter

-When anaylsing the spectrum previous the magtuie for the spike were very weak.
-So a step back was taken and it was recongise that the trasnmirtter was missing a coil that would help with transmittion of the signal.
-This coil is outline in the figure belew, once this comeponet was added back into the module a much clearler and signal can be observed.
-Additionally we change the data being transmitted to be a "char" array which was ultimely trasnitted as ASCII values.
+When analyzing the previous spectrum, it can be seen that the magnitudes of the spikes were notably weak.
+After reassessing the setup, it was identified that the transmitter lacked a crucial coil that significantly aids in signal transmission.
+This missing component is outlined in the figure below.
+Once this component was reintegrated into the module, a significantly clearer signal became observable.
+Additionally, we opted to modify the transmitted data to a "char" array, ultimately transmitting it as ASCII values.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/1c37e4c0-9a4f-44cf-b86c-6f8bdd9e8ff1)
 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/7a635884-cb5b-4c52-bfac-75fc8c9fc4e7)